Barbara P. Lovenheim - Chair

 Local Appointment (2016-2021)

 Mr. Barker is a faculty member at Bishop Kearney High School.
 Mr. Barker has been a public servant for more than two decades, currently serving as Perinton Town Supervisor in 2018 after serving for five years.
 Previously, he served on the Monroe County Legislature, including four years as vice president, on the Perinton Town Council for four years and on the Fairport Village Board for eight years.
 His 25-year career in education was spent teaching social studies and coaching wrestling in the Fairport Central School District.
 He was recognized in 2013 as Monroe County Teacher of the Year and in 2004 was honored with the Middle School Educator of the Year award.
 His community involvement includes serving as a board member of the Fairport-Perinton Chemical Prevention Advisory Council and the Fairport-Perinton Partnership for a Better Community.
 Mr. Barker holds a master’s degree in education from Nazareth College and a bachelor’s degree from St. John Fisher College.

 John L. Bartolotta

 Local Appointment (2008-2025)

-Mr. Bartolotta is Group Manager/Administrative Vice President of M&T Bank.
+Mr. Bartolotta is retired as Group Manager/Administrative Vice President of M&T Bank.
 He has extensive banking experience in both the development of new and existing commercial loan relationships and sales strategies.
 He is a Past Chair of the Monroe Community College Board of Trustees, Past President of the Monroe Community College Foundation and Locust Hill Country Club, Past Chair of the Al Sigl Center Sports Committee, and most recently served on the boards of Better Business Bureau and Humane Society of Rochester.
 A graduate of Aquinas Institute and Rochester Business Institute, Mr. Bartolotta is a veteran of the US Marine Corps Reserve.

 Local Appointment (2018-2025)